 We source our content through introductions to very smart people.
 Because all of our pieces are based on interviews, the content tends to be extremely personality driven.
 Fortunately we work at a firm that has built a lot of strong connections industry-wide, so we're constantly fielding intros, referrals and recommendations from our partnership and startup executives we know.

 We'll have a short conversation with these folks to see if they have any specific topics or ideas to share before we commit to writing an article.
-For the most part we write everything in-house with our team of two, with occasional help from one external freelancer who only writes and doesn't interview.
+For the most part we write everything in-house with our team of two (my writing partner is the amazing Shaun Young), with occasional help from one external freelancer who only writes and doesn't interview.

 We really like the people we speak to to guide our content because they tend to have an up-to-date and sharp sense of the biggest questions being asked in the industry, and new challenges that are always emerging.